grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 | 16         | 5.2k      | 13k       | 52          | 0               |
 | 52         | 1.6k      | 4k        | 16          | 0               |

-The numbers don't have to line up that perfectly, of course and we can shift some blocks to device blocks even if there are no leftovers.
+The numbers don't have to line up that perfectly, of course, and we can shift some blocks to device blocks even if there are no leftovers.
 It's also possible to configure a variable number of blocks per core.